|

 Now "...

-we are the Other Guy",
+the Other Guy",

 says George Sosson,